Pawlina Law is a Toronto based corporate law firm.

 As financial statements must be finalized and incorporated into the corporate tax return for the company within six months of the end of the financial year, the annual resolutions cannot be dated prior to the financial statements being prepared which should be no later than six months after the financial year end.
 More information on these requirements can be found here.
 Draft resolutions can also be found here.

 As part of their annual resolutions, the shareholders of the Corporation will elect the directors of the Corporation.
 Shareholders can also appoint an auditor for the next year.
-As retaining an auditor or accounts is expensive, most companies do not have their financial statements audited by an auditor.
+As retaining an auditor or accountant is expensive, most companies do not have their financial statements audited by an auditor.
 Rather, they either prepare their financial stations themselves or by an accountant, an exempt the Corporation from the Audited Financial Statement requirement.
 Such an exemption needs to be approved yearly by all the voting and non-voting shareholders.
 Please do not hesitate to contact us.

 Pawlina Law has the expertise to bring your corporate minute book up to date; an important task when seeking potential investors.
 A minute book is a physical binder or an electronic folder that acts as a place to store minutes and resolutions in writing of the board of directors and shareholders, the certificate and articles of incorporation, by-laws, unanimous shareholder agreement, and various other important corporate documents.

 As a corporation is a separate legal entity, specific documents must exist to document the corporation’s decisions and workings.
 Often entrepreneurs will incorporate their company themselves to save money in the beginning of their corporation’s existence.
 At times, there corporations lack some or all of the supporting documents that are required for the proper existence of a corporation.
-Over time the company grows and is looking for investors, however, potential investors are hesitate to invest with the questionable current state of the minute book.
+Over time the company grows and is looking for investors, however, potential investors are hesitant to invest with the questionable current state of the minute book.
 Common deficiencies include:

 - Documents will be missing signatures